speced/bikeshed/README.md

 and is preceded by a blank line, will have a `<p>` tag automatically inserted before it.

+Any Markdown-style paragraphs starting with "Note: " or "Note, " will instead get a `<p class='note'>`.

 Metadata and Boilerplate Generation
 -----------------------------------